loyada/typedpy/docs/structures.rst

 5. TypedPyDefaults.uniqueness_features_enabled - Determines whether the uniqueness features for field/structure
    are enabled or ignored.
 The reason for this setting is that for most use cases, these features where found as unneeded and by disabling them, performance gains can be made.
 The default is False.
+6. TypedPyDefaults.defensive_copy_on_get - by default this is enabled, for immutable structures.
+By turning it off you trade of a level of immutability safety with significant performance benefits.
+7. TypedPyDefaults.allow_none_for_optionals - by default, if a field is defined of a specific type, then a None value is considered invalid.
+This flag allows to provide None for any optional field.

 Structure Documentation
 =======================